show0k/poppy_install/README.md

 To do that you will need :

- - your poppy main board (odroid U3 or pasberryPi)
+ - your poppy main board (odroid U3 or rasberryPi)
  - the associated memmory card
  - a card reader for your computer
  - an ethernet connection to your network (internet and local)